pratyakshm/WinRice/doc/Frequently-answered-questions.md

 **A:** Submit a [Pull request](https://github.com/pratyakshm/WinRice/pulls) with your code or create an [Issue](https://github.com/pratyakshm/WinRice/issues).
 As long as it follows WinRice [principles](https://github.com/pratyakshm/WinRice/wiki/Principles) and adds value, I will most likely make it happen.

 **Q:** **How is WinRice tested?**
-**A:** Read [`Windows version`](https://github.com/pratyakshm/WinRice#windows-version) section in [`README.md`](https://github.com/pratyakshm/WinRice/blob/main/README.md).
-Only the listed OS builds are tested, either on my host machine or on virtual machines.
-Keep in mind that WinRice is a community project and as such it heavily relies on community feedback and input.
+**A:** WinRice is only tested in the OS builds listed in [`Windows version`](https://github.com/pratyakshm/WinRice#windows-version) section of README placed in this project's root directory.

 **Q:** **I opted to turn off automatic Windows updates, but they're not turned off.
 Why?**
-**A:** Windows Editions based on Windows Core such as Windows 10 Home, Home Single Language, etc. do not support setting up group policies for Windows Update.
-WinRice informs the user about this.
+**A:** Editions based on Windows Core, for instance Windwos 10 Home, do not support setting up group policies, hence WinRice can't setup Windows Update policies in these editions.
-However, if you have Pro edition or up and the group policies are still not set up, file a [bug report](https://github.com/pratyakshm/WinRice/issues/new?assignees=pratyakshm&labels=Issue-Bug&template=bug_report.yaml&title=Bug%3A+).
-**Note:** WinRice currently cannot set up update policies on Windows 11.
+If WinRice has not set up group policies despite your edition of Windows supporting it, please consider filing a [bug report](https://github.com/pratyakshm/WinRice/issues/new?assignees=pratyakshm&labels=Issue-Bug&template=bug_report.yaml&title=Bug%3A+).

 ***